 The Foxwoods site goes a step further and has the same approach as MyVegas, MGM’s social casino.
-Playing the Foxwoods site via Facebook, desktop, or mobile device can translate into free play and bonus wagers at Foxwoods, gas cards, or gift cards to Tanger Outlets.
-This type of site also lends itself well to an easy partnership with any real-money casino sites yet to come.
+Playing the Foxwoods site via Facebook, desktop or mobile device can translate into free play and bonus wagers at Foxwoods, gas cards or gift cards to Tanger Outlets.
+This type of site also lends itself well to a natural partnership with any real-money casino sites yet to come.

 Connecticut residents who’d prefer to play for fun have a wealth of options.

 State casino operator history